manhph2211/manhph2211.github.io/_pages/about.md

 ---

 <!-- Pham Hung Manh is an AI Researcher, deeply immersed in the realms of Deep Learning and Mobile Computing.
 My academic pursuits revolve around crafting comprehensive solutions that span the entire healthcare spectrum.
 Through the convergence of these technologies, I am devoted to developing end-to-end and scalable systems that empower individuals to seamlessly track their health and receive accurate diagnoses. -->
-Manh is a Ph.D. student with special love in the realms of Deep Learning and Mobile Computing.
+Manh is a Ph.D. student under the supervision of [Prof. Dong Ma](https://www.dongma.info/) and [Prof. Aaqib Saeed](https://aqibsaeed.github.io/), with special love in the realms of Deep Learning and Mobile Computing.
 His recent research explores self-supervised learning, multimodal generative modeling, and LLMs, advancing the frontiers of efficient digital health.

 <img src="./images/dog_2.gif" width="50" /> <b><i align="center">“It always seems impossible until it’s done.” - Nelson Mandela”</i></b> <img src="./images/dog_1.gif" width="50" />